• Home

 Convert Recipe for Pressure Cooker | How to Convert to a Pressure Cooker Recipe

-Pressure cookers require a certain amount of water in order to achieve pressure–typically at least 1 cup.
-Changing the amount of water may be necessary if your slow cooker recipe requires very little water, such as 1/4 cup.
+Pressure cookers require a certain amount of water or liquid in order to achieve pressure–typically at least 1 cup.
+Changing the amount of liquid may be necessary if your slow cooker recipe requires very little water, such as 1/4 cup.
 In this case, increase the amount to 1 cup.

 Pressure cookers and slow cookers both have very little evaporation, so most liquid amounts will probably be similar from one appliance to other other, as long as you meet the minimum requirement of 1 cup.